History of Tripoli, Lebanon: Cedar Revolution

+Islamist insurgency and turbulence

 2007 Nahr al Bared conflict

-Fighting broke out between Fatah al-Islam, an Islamist militant organization, and the Lebanese Armed Forces (LAF) on May 20, 2007 in Nahr al-Bared.
+Fighting broke out between Fatah al-Islam, an Islamist militant organization, and the Lebanese Armed Forces (LAF) on May 20, 2007, in Nahr al-Bared.
 The Nahr al-Bared Palestinian refugee camp is home to 400,000 refugees and is situated 16 km north of Tripoli near the coastal road and had been under scrutiny since February, when two buses were bombed in Ain Alak, a predominantly Christian village near Bikfaya.
 Fatah al-Islam militants based in the camp were blamed.
 About 30,000 displaced Palestinians live in the camp.

 Fighting began in the morning of May 20 after a police raid on a house in Tripoli which was apparently being used by militants from Fatah al-Islam.
 The militant group subsequently began shooting at the Lebanese security forces who returned fire, triggering clashes in the vicinity of the Nahr al-Bared Palestinian refugee camp near Tripoli.
 The men reportedly resisted arrest and the violence spread to neighboring streets.
 Militants then attacked a Lebanese military post at the gate of the camp, killing 27 soldiers during their sleep, seizing several vehicles and also killing an undetermined number of civilians that came to the rescue of the Lebanese army.
 Despite talks of a cease-fire, Fatah al-Islam militants continued battling the Lebanese army at the outskirts of the refugee camp while Lebanese tanks and artillery continued shelling their positions in the camp.
 The Lebanese army started multiple ground offensive on the camp.

 On June 24, for the first time since May 20, fighting erupted in Tripoli at an apartment building after a military raid on an Islamist militant cell that left 12 people dead.
 Among the killed were 7 non-Fatah militants, 1 soldier, 1 policeman and 3 civilians.
 Another 14 soldiers were wounded.
 On June 28, the military found and engaged a group of Fatah al-Islam militants, in a cave in the mountains south of Tripoli, in fighting that killed 5 Islamists.